ziqing-yan/ziqing-yan.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 This is Ziqing Yan.
-I am a fifth-year PhD Candidate in Economics at Yale University.
+I am a PhD Candidate in Economics at Yale University.
 My research focuses on Labor Economics.

-You can find my [CV](http://ziqing-yan.github.io/files/CV_ziqingyan.pdf) here
+The best way to contact me is via email at ziqing.yan@yale.edu